FeanorTheElf/he-ring/Readme.md

 Building on [feanor-math](https://crates.io/crates/feanor-math), this library provides efficient implementations of various building blocks for Homomorphic Encryption (HE).
 The focus is on implementations of the ring `R_q = Z[X]/(Phi_n(X), q)` as required for second-generation HE schemes (like BGV, BFV), but also contains many other components and schemes.

+The goal of this library is **not** to provide an easy-to-use implementation of homomorphic encryptions for use in applications - there are many good libraries for that already.
+Instead, the goal is to provide a toolkit for researchers that simplifies implementing variants of existing HE schemes, as well as new HE schemes.

 ## Features

 ### Provided rings